 Vehicle Inspection: Examining vehicles for contraband such as explosives using physical search, K-9 searches, trace element sampling, x-ray, or other means.
+This includes inspection of interior space, occupants, truck, engine compartment, etc.

 VHA Sites of Care: Veterans Health Administration (VHA) points of service are all rated through the VHA site classification process.
 Each unique point of service is rated in all four major medical care categories: outpatient, inpatient, residential, and extended care.
 These ratings are broken down into sub-ratings for each category and are based on actual workload completed at each point of service in the prior fiscal year.
 See VHA Handbook 1006.02 Appendix A, December 30, 2013, Site Classification Process.